wazo-platform/wazo-doc/source/installation/installsystem.rst

 For a small install of about 20 users, less than 20 calls per day:

-* RAM: 1 GiB is barely functional (with swap), 1.5 GiB gives a tight margin of operation, 2 GiB is quite comfortable
+* RAM: 2 GiB with 1 GiB swap
 * Storage: 2.5 GiB of storage is a very tight minimum, 8 GiB is comfortable